-At June 30, 1998, the Company's cash, cash equivalents and securities held-to-maturity were \$19.3 million, a decrease of \$5.4 million from December 31,1997 principally due to the net loss for the six months ended June 30, 1998 and the purchase of furniture and equipment, offset by the sale of common stock under the Company's Stock Option and Employee Stock Purchase Plans.
+At March 31, 1999, the Company's cash, cash equivalents and securities held-to-maturity were \$24.3 million, a decrease of \$2.7 million from December 31,1998 principally due to the cash used by operations for the three months ended March 31, 1999.

 The Company has financed its equipment purchases primarily with lease lines of credit.
 The Company currently has a \$500,000 line of credit with its bank to finance capital equipment.
 In January 1992, the Company entered into an operating lease for its current facilities which, based on an extension signed in June 1998, expires on June 30, 2003, with an option to lease for an additional three years at current market rates.
-The June 1998 extension also added 3,210 square feet of finished office space.
-The operating lease requires the Company to pay monthly rent (ranging from \$21,405 and escalating annually to a minimum of \$24,814 per month in the final year), and a pro rata share of operating expenses and real estate taxes in excess of base year amounts.
+The operating lease requires the Company to pay monthly rent (ranging from \$21,405 and escalating annually to a minimum of \$21,814 per month in the final year), and a pro rata share of operating expenses and real estate taxes in excess of base year amounts.

-At December 31, 1997, the Company had long-term capital lease and operating lease obligations which provide for aggregate minimum payments of \$251,401 in 1998, \$201,653 in 1999 and \$127,610 in 2000.
-In 1997, the Company upgraded all its personal computers and established a network using software packages that are generally year 2000 compliant.
-Consequently, the Company does not anticipate incurring additional significant costs to ensure that its operations will not be adversely impacted by the year 2000 software problem.
+At December 31, 1998, the Company had long-term capital lease and operating lease obligations which provide for aggregate minimum payments of \$280,254 in 1999, \$288,128 in 2000 and \$285,816 in 2001.

-The Company entered into an exclusive license agreement with Torii Pharmaceutical Co., Ltd. ("Torii") under which Torii paid the Company \$1.5 million in license fees and made a \$1.5 million equity investment in the Company in 1996.
-The first milestone payment of \$1 million was received in 1997.
-While the license agreement provides for potential milestone payments of up to an additional \$18 million and royalties on future sales of licensed products in Japan, there can be no assurance that Torii will continue to develop the product in Japan or, that if it does so, that it will result in meeting the milestones or achieving future sales of licensed products in Japan.
+Pursuant to the September 1998 license agreement for the Company's influenza neuraminidase inhibitors, Ortho-McNeil Pharmaceutical, Inc. ("Ortho-McNeil") and the R. W. Johnson Pharmaceutical Research Institute ("PRI"), both Johnson & Johnson companies, paid the Company an initial \$6.0 million for reimbursement of research and development expenses and license fees and Johnson & Johnson Development Corporation ("JJDC"), another Johnson & Johnson company, pursuant to the Stock Purchase Agreement, made a \$6.0 million equity investment in the Company.
+While the License Agreement provides for potential milestone payments of up to an additional \$43.0 million and royalties on future sales of licensed products, there can be no assurance that PRI will continue to develop the product or, that if it does so, it will result in meeting the milestones or achieving future sales of licensed products.
+The Company also entered into an exclusive license agreement with Torii Pharmaceutical Co., Ltd. ("Torii") under which Torii paid the Company \$1.5 million in initial license fees and made a \$1.5 million equity investment in the Company in 1996.
+The first milestone payment of \$1.0 million was received in 1997.
+While the Torii license agreement provides for potential milestone payments of up to an additional \$18.0 million and royalties on future sales of licensed products in Japan, there can be no assurance that Torii will continue to develop the product in Japan or, that if it does so, that it will result in meeting the milestones or achieving future sales of licensed products in Japan.